solo-io/gloo/docs/content/guides/traffic_management/listener_configuration/caching/setup.md

    ```

 5. Try out caching without response validation by using the `/cache/{value}` endpoint of the `httpbin` app.
    1. Send a request to the `/cache/{value}` endpoint.
 The `{value}` variable specifies the number of seconds that you want to cache the response for.
 In this example, the response is cached for 30 seconds.
 In your CLI output, verify that you get back the `cache-control` response header with a `max-age=30` value.
-This response header triggers Gloo Edge to cache the response.
+This response header triggers Gloo Gateway to cache the response.
       ```shell
       curl -vik "$(glooctl proxy url)/httpbin/cache/30"
       ```